o3de/o3de.org/content/docs/user-guide/components/reference/atom/diffuse-probe-grid.md

 {{< preview-new >}}

-The **Diffuse Probe Grid component** creates a volume of light probes that provides diffuse global illumination in a specified area.
+The **Diffuse Probe Grid component** creates a volume of light probes that provide diffuse global illumination within the specified area.

 ## Provider ##